ShawnEdgell/stillmilky/README.md

 - **Firebase**: Used for hosting, Firestore for data storage, and Firebase Analytics for tracking user interactions.
 - **Axios**: Employed for making HTTP requests, particularly to interact with external APIs like the YouTube Data API.
 - **YouTube API**: Integrated to fetch and display the latest videos from the creator's YouTube channel.
+- **Tailwind CSS**: Used for utility-first CSS styling to rapidly build custom designs.
+- **Chakra UI**: A simple, modular and accessible component library that gives you the building blocks you need to build your React applications.

 ## Key Features